Evaluating the Consistency of Cosmological Distances Using Supernova Siblings in the Near-Infrared: Data Analysis

 Using the SALT3-NIR model, we find a median absolute difference for the eight siblings $\mu$ comparisons of 0.248~mag and a range of absolute differences from 0.007 to 0.747~mag.
 Using the SNooPy model, we find a median absolute difference of 0.186~mag and a range from 0.001 to 0.295~mag.
 As can be seen from Fig.~\ref{fig:salt3 lightcurves}, the SN~2002cv and SN~2002bo pair have poor LC fits from SALT3-NIR which are slightly improved when using SNooPy.
 This pair also corresponds to the largest $\mu$ residual of 0.747~mag from SALT3-NIR.
 The SNooPy fits result in more consistent $\mu$ values between siblings than the SALT3-NIR fits, however, we recognize that the SNooPy fits incorporate fits to stretch and color parameters while the SALT3-NIR fits do not.

+When calculating SALT3-NIR fits, we fix both $x_1$ and $c$ to zero, treating the SNe as standard candles.
 When attempting to fit for stretch and color parameters with SALT3-NIR and NIR data alone, the fits are unable to be constrained using \texttt{SNANA}.
+Furthermore, we cannot use optically-fitted $x_1$ and $c$ parameters because optical data are not available for all SNe in our sample.
 When we try fixing $A_V=0$~mag and $s_{BV}=1$ with SNooPy, rather than fitting for $A_V$ and $s_{BV}$, in a similar fashion to fixing both $x_1$ and $c$ for SALT3-NIR, we find that the SNooPy fits become worse and the differences in $\mu$ values between siblings increase; the median absolute difference in $\mu$ values goes from 0.186~mag to 0.279~mag.

 Distance moduli using NIR data for some pairs of SN siblings have been analyzed previously in the literature. \citet{Stritzinger2010} report the range of differences in distance modulus is 0.236~mag for SN~1980N, SN~1981D, and SN~2006dd using SNooPy and NIR data alone, with SN~2006dd having the smallest $\mu$ value, and \citet{Gall2018} report a difference in $\mu$ values of 0.40~mag for SN~2007on and SN~2011iv (with SN~2007on having the larger $\mu$ value) using SNooPy and optical+NIR data and 0.20~mag with $H$-band alone.
 Results from our analysis are in agreement with these findings, particularly when using SNooPy.
 For SN~1981D, SN~1980N, and SN~2006dd, our $\mu$ values span 0.188~mag when using SNooPy and SN~2006dd results in the smallest $\mu$ value as well.
 For SN~2007on and SN~2011iv, we find a difference in $\mu$ values of 0.30~mag and SN~2007on demonstrates the larger $\mu$ value.